 - 26.1 With reference to ISC Appendix J Art.
 275.4.1, the weight of the car, as defined in ISC Appendix J Art.
-275.1.8, must not be less than 565 kg. - 26.2 Before or immediately after the Free Practice sessions (at the sole discretion of the Technical Delegate), all drivers will be weighed in order that this weight may be added to that of the car.
+275.1.8, must not be less than 565 kg.
+This figure will take precedence over the Technical Regulations. - 26.2 Before or immediately after the Free Practice sessions (at the sole discretion of the Technical Delegate), all drivers will be weighed in order that this weight may be added to that of the car.